La France M16K: Design

 The M16K uses the early Colt AR-15 upper receiver, and therefore lacks the forward assist and shell deflector found on A1 and later upper receivers.
 The rear sight consists of a metal tube welded onto the carrying handle in place of the original adjustable sight, creating a quasi-ghost ring sight.
 The handguards are shortened versions of the original triangular handguards.
 M16Ks make use of the stainless steel twin-tube La France gas system, which greatly increases reliability using the short barrel.
 The lower receiver is a standard M16 select fire unit.
-M16Ks are quite rare and very collectible.
+The receiver is treated with a molybedenum-disulphide dry-film lubricant to prevent corrosion and rust while providing lubrication to the M16K's parts in extreme temperatures.